Tarnak Farm incident

-The Tarnak Farm incident refers to the killing, by an American Air National Guard pilot, of four Canadian soldiers and the injury of eight others from the 3rd Battalion, Princess Patricia's Canadian Light Infantry Battle Group (3PPCLIBG) on the night of April 17, 2002, near Kandahar, Afghanistan.
+The Tarnak Farm incident was the killing, by an American Air National Guard pilot, of four Canadian soldiers and the injury of eight others from the 3rd Battalion, Princess Patricia's Canadian Light Infantry Battle Group (3PPCLIBG) on the night of April 17, 2002, near Kandahar, Afghanistan.

 A United States F-16 fighter jet piloted by Air National Guard Major Harry Schmidt dropped a laser-guided 500 lb bomb on the Canadians, who were conducting a night firing exercise at Tarnak Farms.

-The deaths were the first of Canada's war in Afghanistan, and the first in a combat zone since the Korean War.
+The deaths were the first of Canada's war in Afghanistan, and the first Canadian deaths in a combat zone since the Korean War.

 Incident

 F-16 pilots Major William Umbach and his wingman Major Harry Schmidt were returning to their base after a 10-hour night patrol.
 While flying at 23000 ft, they reported surface-to-air fire.
 The fire was actually from a Canadian Forces anti-tank and machine-gun exercise, which was taking place on a former Taliban firing range.

 Schmidt descended a few thousand feet to take a closer look, and asked for permission to "lay down some 20 mike-mike", or spray the area with 20-millimeter cannon fire, but was told to stand by.
 Umbach cautioned his wing man to wait, as well.
 "Let's just make sure that it's, that it's not friendlies, is all", he said.

 At 9:25, the pilots' AWACS controller ordered them to "hold fire" and asked Schmidt for more information on the surface-to-air fire.
-A minute later, after seeing another firing plume from an antitank weapon, Schmidt reported seeing "some men on a road, and it looks like a piece of artillery firing at us."
+A minute later, after seeing another firing plume from an anti-tank weapon, Schmidt reported seeing "some men on a road, and it looks like a piece of artillery firing at us."

 "I am rolling in in self-defense", he said.

 After Umbach reminded him to unlock his weapons, Schmidt called "bombs away".
 Twenty-two seconds later, he reported a direct hit.
 Ten seconds later, the controller ordered the pilots to disengage, saying the forces on the ground were "friendlies Kandahar".

 Schmidt's testimony at his Article 32 hearing was that he believed his flight leader, Umbach, was under attack.
 The radio logs show that Schmidt requested permission from flight control to fire his 20 mm cannons at what he said to be an anti-aircraft or Multiple Launch Rocket System below.